Binge Eating Disorder treatment (B.E.D.)

 - Feeling sad or depressed about one’s body or weight.

 - Feeling sad, anxious or significantly distressed about their binge eating.

-Although Binge Eating Disorder can be present in individuals who are of average weight, up to two thirds of people with B.E.D can have potential life-threatening medical complications associated with obesity.
+Although Binge Eating Disorder can be present in individuals who are of an average weight, up to two thirds of people with B.E.D. can get potentially life-threatening medical complications associated with obesity.
 Below is a list of medical consequences commonly associated with Binge Eating Disorder:

 - Excessive weight gain

 At Rise Treatment Centre we offer a residential clinical programme for Binge Eating Disorder treatment.
 Our programme is evidence-based and focuses on your overall health and well-being.
 We help you understand the root causes of your Binge Eating Disorder and combine psycho-education, mindfulness, group sessions, individual therapy and family support to guide you towards a sustainable recovery.